MendezVic/server-alerts/README.md

 GET /api/v1/alerts/metrics
 ```

-Get servers with the most alerts in the month
+Get servers with most alerts in the month

 ### Response